mtccatx/website/includes/docs/02-hosting.md

 So you'd like to host some content on the internet.
 You've come to the right place!
-As a member of Moontower Computer Club, you have the awesome power of making content available on world wide web :D
+As a member of Moontower Computer Club, you have the awesome power of making content available on the world wide web :D

 ### Sounds good, let's get a nice landing page going!